Moderna plans to start clinical trials of HIV vaccine | ExBulletin

 According to the CDC, about 1.2 million people live with HIV in the United States, and in 2018 about 16,000 died of HIV-related illnesses.

 “We have been vaccinated with HIV almost since the outbreak began and have been trying to produce HIV vaccines because shots that prevent HIV and people who are infected with HIV are called therapeutic vaccinations.
-It would be unbelievable if treatment could be stopped, and all the latest vaccine candidates failed in today’s large-scale trials, “said Dr. Monica Gandhi.
+It would be unbelievable if treatment could be stopped, and all the latest vaccine candidates failed in today’s large-scale trials, “said Dr. Monica Gandias, an infectious disease doctor at the University of California, San Francisco.
+I have.

-But hope is now glimpsed, as explained by UCSF infectious disease doctor Monica Gandhi.

-Moderna begins the first human trial of an HIV vaccine that uses mRNA technology.

-She says the HIV vaccine is expected to work in the same way.
+She says the HIV vaccine is expected to function in the same way as the COVID-19 vaccine.

 “The idea of this mRNA technology is to collect a portion of the virus.
 In the case of COVID it is a spike protein, in the case of HIV it is a small fragment of the HIV virus and because it produces the protein in the body at a high level.
 A virus develops.
 That protein and you provoke an immune response to it, “Dr. Gandhi said.